RamirezSandi/RamirezSandi/README.md

  Hello, I'm Sebastian Ramirez Sandi.
 I'm an Electrical Engineer and Engineering Professor from Costa Rica with experience in Business and Data Analytics.
 I'm currently learning to expand my horizons as a developer by making applications to solve real life problems with a data guided approach.
-This means, I'm learning everything from Python, to JavaScript, to Data Science, etc.

 - You can find me at the following socials:
 * LinkedIn: [Sebastian Ramirez Sandi](https://www.linkedin.com/in/sebastian-ramirez-sandi-4b2339167/)